putsi/kernel-bungles/hardcryptor/README.md

 Module creates a character device to /dev/cry, which encrypts or decrypts any data written into it.
 Encryption key can be changed with IOCTL-call 0 and retrieved with IOCTL-call 1.

-Usage example is provided by test-program which can be used with:
+Usage example is provided by test-program which can be used with (must be run with root-user or with user that belongs to crypto-group):
 ```
 chmod +x test
 ./test